Faith-Runesu/priceguru/README.md

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+## Why PriceGu
+My project, PriceGuru, was born from a personal experience that deeply affected me.
+A few years ago, I decided to buy a laptop for my studies — a crucial tool for my education and future career.
+After months of saving and searching online, I found an HP 250 that seemed to fit my needs, priced at $450.
+Believing it was the best deal I could get, I made the purchase, feeling both excited and accomplished.

+However, a week later, my excitement turned into disappointment when I discovered that my teacher had bought the exact same laptop for just $300.
+He had managed to find a deal that was almost half the price of what I paid.
+I was heartbroken, not just because of the money I had lost, but also because I realized how my limited ability to find the best price had cost me dearly.
+With the extra money, I could have bought a better laptop or saved for other essential expenses.

+This experience stuck with me and became the driving force behind PriceGuru.
+I didn’t want anyone else to go through the same frustration and loss that I did.
+I wanted to create a tool that would help people in Zimbabwe, where every dollar counts, to find the best prices for electronics without the hassle and disappointment I faced.

+## Project details
+This project was done in 5 weeks 3 weeks for research and planning and 2 weeks for the actual development, I really enjoyed learning  web scraping in javascript.
+Disclaimer this was my first Nextjs project.
+Feel free to contribute.
+Constructive critisism will be appreciated.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.